 Eating too much over a long period of time can have dire consequences for your health.

-According to the Centers for Disease Control and Prevention (CDC), the percentage of American adults aged 20 or older who are overweight or obese has risen to 71 percent.
-Being overweight or obese can increase your risk for diseases such as:
+According to the Centers for Disease Control and Prevention (CDC), the percentage of American adults aged 20 or older who are overweight or obese has risen to

 One of the keys to losing weight is consuming fewer calories than you burn.
 But how do you know if you’re eating too much or too little?